Amoco Photos

 Photo taken July 2, 2004 by Sonya Cirillo.

-The last and biggest picture, standing at the edge of the parking lot looking UP.
+The last and biggest picture, standing at the edge of the parking lot looking up.

 That speck in the sky is a jet airliner.